open-cloud/open-cloud.github.io.old/4_notes.md

 2. Two Networks are automatically created and assigned to every Slice.
-There is sufficient support to create new networks, bind them to a slice, and whitelist other slices that are allowed to connect to a network, but the workflow is brittle and not documented.
+There is sufficient support to create new networks, bind them to a slice, and whitelist other slices that are allowed to connect to a network, but the workflow is brittle and not well documented.
+In particular, OpenStack limitations require that a Network be created before the VMs that are to attach to them, and adding a Network to a Slice requires re-instantiating all the associated Slivers.

 3. A current limitation is that only one user key is injected into the slice.
 That user can login and manually add the keys of other users,